18paulb/316Instructions/README.md

 # Hazard Statements

-### Caution
+### ⚠️ Caution ⚠️
 If you refresh the CodePen page, you will lose all your progress.

 # Conclusion
+Congratulations!
 By following these steps, you have successfully edited a simple webpage using HTML and CSS.
-You’ve learned how to modify text, change an image, update the body content, and alter the background color.
+You’ve learned the basics of editing a simple webpage using HTML and CSS.
+Through this exercise, you’ve explored fundamental techniques such as modifying text, changing images, updating body content, and altering background colors.

 These basic steps provide a starting point for editing and personalizing websites.
 With a bit of practice, you can try making more changes and exploring other features of HTML and CSS to further customize webpages as you become more comfortable with the process.